 When it’s time to actually fill out a card application, make sure your information is accurate and complete.
 When you list your estimated income, don’t forget to include any side money you earn.

-Avoid applying for too many credit card offers at once.
+Avoid applying for too many credit cards at once.
 Beyond affecting your credit score from multiple hard inquiries, applying for too many cards in a short period of time signals to issuers that you’re desperate for credit and making risky investments.

 Another way to improve your chance of getting approved for a credit card is to apply for credit cards designed for applicants with your credit score.
-For example, if you have fair credit, you might consider applying for the Capital One Platinum Credit Card, which is aimed at consumers with FICO credit scores between 580 and 740.
+For example, the Capital One Platinum Credit Card is geared toward fair credit users.
+It has no rewards structure, charges no penalty APR and automatically reviews your account for a higher credit limit after six months of on-time payments.
+Because the card’s features are relatively limited, the lender would feel better about issuing this card to consumers with fair credit.

 What to do if your application is denied

-When you’re denied credit, you’re legally entitled to a free copy of your credit report.
-One concrete action you can take is to review your credit — looking for the issues mentioned in the lender’s letter to get an idea of what steps you could take.
+The rejection notice will say you’re legally entitled to a free copy of your credit report.
+One concrete action you can take is to review your credit — looking for the issues mentioned in the lender’s letter to know what in your credit report you can work on.

-The most important thing you can do to boost your chances of being approved when you apply for a credit card is to do your research.
+The most important thing you can do to boost your chances for approval when you apply for a credit card is to do your research.
 Make sure you know your credit score to determine which cards you qualify for and whether the card’s benefits are best for you.

 Then, you can take advantage of tools like CardMatch to see which cards you may be eligible for before you apply.
 Keep in mind that just because you aren’t prequalified for a card doesn’t mean you won’t be approved.